aerogear/proposals/testing/E2E_Test_Update.md

 ## Updated Proposals

-A decision should first be made if prefferred selectors are to be implmented in the mobile showcase applications.
+A decision should first be made if preferred selectors are to be implmented in the mobile showcase applications.
 The effects of this decision are shown below:

 #### 1).
-Using Prefferred Selectors in Applications
+Using Preferred Selectors in Applications

-* Tests are likely to be less brittle, therefore less time should be required on maintainence
+* Tests are likely to be less brittle, therefore less time should be required on maintenance
 * Any client can be used provided it has the ability to handle redirects to the browser

 #### 2).
-Not Using Prefferred Selectors in Applications
+Not Using Preferred Selectors in Applications

 * Tests are likely to be more brittle, therefore more time required to maintain them
-* The Java-client should be the preferred choice of client as it has more stragtegies to target locators than other libraries
+* The Java-client should be the preferred choice of client as it has more strategies to target locators than other libraries

 ### Possible Test Suite Implementations

-1. A nodejs implmentation with webdriverio - This should be considered if there is a decision to use preferrd selecotrs is to use them in the showcase applications as there is a lot of experience using nodejs within the teams.
+1. A nodejs implmentation with webdriverio - This should be considered if there is a decision to use preferred selecotrs is to use them in the showcase applications as there is a lot of experience using nodejs within the teams.

-1. A Java-client implementation or the Akow library - Should be considered if the decision on using prefered selectors is not to use them.
-This will allow for more locator strategies thatcan be used to create the tests.
+1. A Java-client implementation or the Akow library - should be considered if the decision on using preferred selectors is not to use them.
+This will allow for more locator strategies that can be used to create the tests.
 The downside of this approach could be the upkeep of the Akow library.

 ## Test Writing Time Estimation